msveshnikov/autovibe/index.md

 The project consists of a single file:

-- `index.html`: Contains the HTML structure, CSS styling, and client-side JavaScript for the ThinkLoop application's user interface.
+- `index.html`: Contains the HTML structure, CSS styling, and client-side JavaScript for the AutoVibe application's user interface.

 ## File: `index.html`

-This file is responsible for rendering the user interface of the ThinkLoop application in a web browser.
+This file is responsible for rendering the user interface of the AutoVibe application in a web browser.
 It is structured using standard HTML5 conventions and includes embedded CSS for styling and JavaScript for client-side interactivity.